Weakly Inhomogeneous models for the Low-Redshift Universe: The LTB approach for spherically symmetric universes in low-redshift regime

+From the spherically symmetric line element \eqref{eq:equation4.9}, it is easy to realize that, if we split the scale factor as shown in \eqref{eq:equation5.1} where the perturbation term has the form defined in \eqref{eq:equation5.8}, the line element reduces to:

-\\ where we factorized the space line element, in terms of the scale factor previously defined in \ref{eq:equation5.1} times a pure radial-depending 3-metric.\\ In fact, in this case, we can extract from the space depending part of the $3$-metric (de facto that one of the isotropic Universe apart from the small dependence of $K^2$ on $r$), a common scale factor which may be compared with the ones defined for the \emph{FRW} universes.\\ If we now define a \emph{pseudo-expansion rate} of the Universe as : \\
+Assuming then that the condition $|r K(r) K^{\prime}(r)| \ll |K^{2}(r)|$ holds, eq. \eqref{eq:equation7.1} may be written as follows: { } where we factorized the space line element, in terms of the scale factor previously defined in \eqref{eq:equation5.1} times a pure radial-depending 3-metric.
+Under this assumptions, we can extract from the space depending part of the $3$-metric (de facto the one of the isotropic Universe apart from the small dependence of $K^2$ on $r$), a common scale factor which may be compared with the ones defined for the \emph{FRW} universes.